 There are many popular beliefs about the status of women in ancient Rome that I hope to dispel during the course of the novel – particularly relating to business and investment, and to what extent women were involved in public life in the Empire.
-In a nutshell, this is what I have learnt about women in Rome as it is relevant to the story of Saturnia.

 There is no greater example of the active engagement of women in Roman business than that following Claudius’ invasion of Britain.
 The Emperor needed a lot of money, and fast, to maintain the military successes on the island and keep the momentum going.
 The armies needed supplies.
 Shipping was a big part of that – both for commercial trade and to keep the legions supplied with equipment, food, building material etc to maintain the momentum of their rapid expansion across the British Isles.
 Evidence suggests that Claudius petitioned rich women specifically to establish and invest in shipping – promising lucrative returns which, of course, they capitalised on.

 Politics: Though the father would always be the head of the household and final decision for the family rested with him regardless of class, we are fooling ourselves if we believe that wealthy women who would have had hands-on experience managing a household or a business were never consulted and never offered their opinions and experience.